White2Cat/lang-dtct-repository/README.md

 # lang-dtct-repository
-This is the second time write in git.
+This is the second time write in git!